1G2R3M/1G2R3M/README.md

-### Hi there 👋
+### Hi there This is Gagan Mishra👋

+Budding Full Stack Blockchain Developer✌

 <!--
 **1G2R3M/1G2R3M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-FULL STACK dEVENKLNVDF
-- 🌱 I’m currently learning ...C,SDNBVLAKJV
+- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...SDJVALKJV
+- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...VD,JNVKVA
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...